Skip to main content

 JSON API

-Same data, machine-readable: GET /api/tls/<host>.
-CORS-enabled, edge-cached for 5 minutes.
+Everything above is machine-readable: GET /api/tls/<host>.
+It's CORS-enabled and edge-cached for five minutes.
 Example: /api/tls/ipferret.com.